ethereum/ethereum-org-website/src/content/developers/docs/scaling/layer-2-rollups/index.md

 There are two types of rollups with different security models:

-- Zero knowledge: runs computation off-chain and submits a [**validity proof**](/glossary/#validity-proof) to the chain
+- **Zero knowledge rollups**: runs computation off-chain and submits a [**validity proof**](/glossary/#validity-proof) to the chain
-- Optimistic: assumes transactions are valid by default and only runs computation, via a [**fraud proof**](/glossary/#fraud-proof), in the event of a challenge
+- **Optimistic rollups**: assumes transactions are valid by default and only runs computation, via a [**fraud proof**](/glossary/#fraud-proof), in the event of a challenge

 ### Zero knowledge rollups {#zk-rollups}

 Zero knowledge rollups, also known as ZK rollups, bundle or "roll up" hundreds of transfers off-chain and generates a cryptographic proof, known as a SNARK (succinct non-interactive argument of knowledge).
 This is known as a validity proof and is posted on layer 1.

-The ZK rollup contract maintains the state of all transfers on layer 2, and this state can only be updated with a validity proof.
+The ZK rollup smart contract maintains the state of all transfers on layer 2, and this state can only be updated with a validity proof.
 This means that ZK rollups only need the validity proof, instead of all transaction data.
 With a ZK rollup, validating a block is quicker and cheaper because less data is included.

 With a ZK rollup, there are no delays when moving funds from layer 2 to layer 1 because a validity proof accepted by the ZK rollup contract has already verified the funds.